federgraph/RiggVar-RG38/README.md

 With the code in folder Graph2 I have determined how the documentation should be done.
 More drawings should be added.
-It will be easier then to explain the project by explaining the drawings.
+It will be easier to explain how the model works once the drawings are in place.

 ## How to build

-This is a Delphi FMX project, currently using IDE 10.3.3.
+Use the Delphi IDE 10.3.3 to build the project.

 I have added the dproj file to gitignore so that you can have you own Icons.
 Before you open the project in the IDE you need to recreate a **new dproj file** (Delphi Project File):